 EEG (electroencephalogram) Consciousness Studies

-Since mid-2010 I have been carrying out a private study of the EEG (brainwaves) of experienced meditators, with applications to well-being and health generally, but also to mental health and attention disorders, while also exploring the neural processes of perception and consciousness.
+Since mid-2010 I have been researching the EEG (brainwaves) of experienced meditators, with applications to well-being and health generally, but also to mental health and attention disorders, while also exploring the neural processes of perception and consciousness.
 See EEG study, and more recently doi.org/10.3389/fnhum.2019.00178

-In addition to over 18 years experience offering individual and group supervision to psychotherapists in the NHS, as well as privately, I also have a special interest in supervising and working with Staff Groups.
+In addition to over 18 years’ experience offering individual and group supervision in the NHS, as well as privately, I have a special interest in supervising and working with Staff Groups.
 These are sometimes known as Team Development and Reflective Practice (TDRP) groups, and have included Community Mental Health Teams (CMHTs) and groups of senior nurses.

-My aim in psychotherapy supervision is not to teach a particular technique, but to guide supervisees to become effective therapists with an understanding of developmental and unconscious processes.
+My aim in supervision is not to teach a particular technique, but to guide therapists to fulfil their potential through a deep understanding of developmental and unconscious processes.

-Previous careers as a research physicist and then in business, have helped in consulting on establishing TDRP groups in a wide range of work contexts, to increase team effectiveness and reduce the risks of staff burnout.
+Previous careers as a research physicist and in business, have helped in consulting on establishing TDRP groups in a wide range of work contexts, to increase team effectiveness and reduce the risks of staff burnout.
 I no longer run such groups myself, but I am happy to offer advice.